xvik/dropwizard-guicey/src/doc/docs/guice.md

 You can see all available bindings from your configuration using [configuration report](guide/guice/bindings.md#configuration-bindings-report).

-Or you can simply enable full guice report [.printAllGuiceBindings()](http://xvik.github.io/dropwizard-guicey/5.0.0/guide/diagnostic/guice-report/) and see everything under `GuiceBootsrapModule`:
+Or you can simply enable full guice report ([.printAllGuiceBindings()](http://xvik.github.io/dropwizard-guicey/5.0.0/guide/diagnostic/guice-report/)) and see all added bindings under `GuiceBootsrapModule`:

 ```
  7 MODULES with 106 bindings